acookson91/email-dashboard/README.md

 # Email Dashboard

-**Tash to build a dashboard that can receive information from a webhook.**
+**Task to build a dashboard that can receive information from a webhook.**

 ## Installation Instructions